KRMisha/Hivexplore/argos/README.md

     make run
     ```

-    A simulator window should appear.
+    The simulation will start.
+ARGoS will not show a window until the server is running and has connected to it.
+Once it does, the simulator window will appear.

 3. When done making changes, simply close the VS Code window with the container and stop x11docker with `Ctrl+C`.